smartinternz02/SPSGP-59835-Virtual-Internship---Android-Application-Development-Using-Kotlin/README.md

 # SPSGP-59835-Virtual-Internship---Android-Application-Development-Using-Kotlin
 Virtual Internship - Android Application Development Using Kotlin

-THIS IS  MY MAIN PROJECT IN THIS PROJECT , I AM MAKE A GROCERRY APP.
+THIS IS  MY MAIN PROJECT IN THIS PROJECT ,
-SPSGP-65269-Virtual-Internship---Android-Application-Development-Using-Kotlin
+I AM MAKE A GROCERRY APP.
+SPSGP-59835-Virtual-Internship---Android-Application-Development-Using-Kotlin
 Virtual Internship - Android Application Development Using Kotlin by SmartBridge & GOOGLE in collaboration with AICTE

 Name: Pranav VIshwakarma
-Presenting the project Nearby Store & Grocery List to you!
+Presenting the project  Grocery List to you!

 Final Project
 Although I'm making a lot of effort to fix the flaws, the Maps part of the app is currently not functioning as intended.
 As a result, I added a grocery list project to the same app, which is completely functional.
 You can check it out here.
 Excellent user interface and functionality.